Arguments, Reasoning, Logic, and Proof

 While mathematical proof validates some kinds of conjectures as solutions, not all questions, problems, or investigations require a formal logical proof.
 Other ways of making decisions or justifying them can also be useful and appropriate in different situations.

-Proof is a sound, convincing, and unquestionable explanation, for anyone who understands the concepts, and for which no counterexample can be given.
+Mathematical proof is any sound, convincing, and unquestionable explanation, for anyone who understands the concepts, and for which no counterexample can be given.
 It can be provided for explanation, communication, verification, systematization, and discovery.
+See examples

 Visual comparison is the first kind of proof offered to and demonstrated by children.